Public Speaking and your career

-- How the college reputation can effect the job hunt
+- How the college reputation can affect the job hunt

 - My thoughts on delaying entry to the job market after graduation.

-The reason these skills make such a difference is because landing your first job out of school will exponentially make a difference in the rest of our careers.
-Like a 401K, the earlier you start, the better the long term compounded gains you will realize when you cash out.
+The reason these skills make such a difference is that landing your first job out of school will exponentially make a difference in the rest of our careers.
+Like a 401K, the earlier you start, the better the long-term compounded gains you will realize when you cash out.
 This is also true with your career.

 - The company you land your first job with will influence the next few jobs you apply for.

 - Your first starting salary right out of school will set the tone for compensation moving forward.
 Just landing a job isn’t the goal.
 We want to land a job and negotiate a solid salary.

 - How you present your ideas and communicate will influence how management treats you, what bucket they put you in and their expectations.
 This directly correlates to what opportunity you will be given.

 Now that I am in the working world, there are a few classes where I wish I paid more attention.
 Like most students, I had no idea why I was required to take many of the classes needed to graduate.
 We all know the typical algebra question:

 If train A is traveling SW at 70 miles an hour and train B is traveling NW at 44 miles an hour, how far apart will they be in 854 minutes?